Firefly Aerospace Provides a DREAM Payload Opportunity

 ABOUT FIREFLY AEROSPACE

 Firefly is developing a family of launch and in-space vehicles and services that provide industry-leading affordability, convenience and reliability.
 Firefly's launch vehicles utilize common technologies, manufacturing infrastructure and launch capabilities, providing LEO launch solutions for up to six metric tons of payload at the lowest cost/kg in the small-to-medium lift class.
-Combined with Firefly's in-space vehicles, such as the Orbital Transfer Vehicle and Genesis Lander, Firefly provides the space industry with a one-stop shop for missions from LEO to the surface of the Moon.
+Combined with Firefly's in-space vehicle, the Orbital Transfer Vehicle, Firefly provides the space industry with a one-stop shop for missions from LEO to the surface of the Moon.
 Headquartered in Cedar Park TX, Firefly has additional presence in Washington, D.C., Dnipro, Ukraine and Tokyo, Japan.
 Firefly is financed by Noosphere Ventures of Menlo Park, CA.

 Contact